 One of my personal favorites from childhood was making origami cranes.
 A simple craft but challenging and fun to master, if your kids like making things and you don’t have access to a lot of materials, simple origami is a terrific way to keep your kids entertained.

 Another one of my favorites was creating paper snowflakes.
 Learning how to fold and cut the paper can be difficult at first, but it’s truly a fun project for all ages.
 Plus, the variety of patterns and designs makes for great decor for your house or tree!
 Once your kids have mastered the 6-point paper snowflake, have them take it up a notch and make 3D snowflakes!

-How about sprucing up a regular canvas or paper with some fun designs and textures using some regular old painter’s tape and making tape resists paintings?
-The artwork and creativity is endless with use of paint or markers.
-Just cut out stripes/shapes/words out of some painter’s tape.
+How about sprucing up a regular canvas or paper with some fun designs and textures using some regular old painter’s tape and making tape resist paintings?
+The artwork and creativity are endless with the use of paint or markers.
+Just cut stripes/shapes/words out of some painter’s tape.
 Paint or color over it and remove and you have something way cool that adds dimension, texture, and some boldness!

 Need more ideas?
 We’ve got them!
 How about creating a Gratitude Tree?
 This awesome project starts with sending your kids outside to find a branch or two, then they cut out leaves and adorn them with notes about what they are grateful for.
 The actual crafting is pretty simple, but the act of writing down notes of gratitude is terrific for kids of all ages.

 If you’re itching for even more crafty ideas, iheartcraftythings.com has a massive list of over 100 simple ideas using materials you most likely have on hand.
 I’m certain you’ll find something in this list your kids will love creating!

 Everyone (and I mean everyone) loves coloring books these days.
 Coloring books are a classic way to keep your kids busy while engaging their creative minds.
 And with print-on-demand, finding interesting coloring books has never been easier.